ezsystems/commerce-documentation/docs/user_manual/managing_content/embed_product.md

 ### Slider title

 The title is used only if you choose "Type of product box" as "Slider".
-It is be displayed as a tab.
+It is displayed as a tab.